dynamsoft-docs/barcode-reader-docs/parameters/reference/partition-modes.md

 ## Setting Methods

-`PartitionModes` is supported to be set through JSON template.
+`PartitionModes` can be set via JSON template.

 ### As JSON Parameter